shivangp76/sioyek/docs/commands/overview_link.md

 for_commands:

 doc_body:
+Create an overview to a PDF link using keyboard.
 Displays a symbol next to each visible link and opens an overview to link destination when user enters the link symbol.